cwalspace/rfl/README.md

 ```
 place http:// or https:// at the start of your domains
 ```
-2. put domains which flush out referral info on their websites in hosts.txt
+2. add domains to hosts.txt that output referral links on their website
 ```
 do not use http:// or https:// here
 ```